theogroup/ogroup.net/src/_posts/2017-06-12-4-ways-malls-should-act-like-luxury-brands.md

       the sum of its parts.

-      **3. Surround Yourself with Greatness:**Malls should partner with the best, or at least the most appropriate.
+      **3. Surround Yourself with Greatness:&nbsp;**Malls should partner with the best, or at least the most appropriate.
 Luxury brands have long known that there are times when collaboration is the key to success.
 There are countless examples of capsule collections, co-branding, etc. and the mall industry seems to have begun to understand this too.
 Successful mall brands will take this to the next level.
 By turning their food courts into